 A cat’s coat can be another handy way to determine their age, mainly when drawing the line between a kitten or a mature cat.

-Kitten’s fur is fine and soft.
+The kitten’s fur is fine and soft.
 As they age, the coat gets thicker and coarser.
 The markings and coloration also change, developing into what the adult cat will ultimately look like.

 If the cat is a senior, look for patches of gray or white.
 These will start changing as individual hairs, often when the cat is around 10 old.
 Some cats do gray earlier, though, just like us humans, so this method isn’t foolproof either.

 Grooming behaviors can also be indicative of their age.
 As a cat grows older, they might grow slack with their grooming.
-They could gain weight as they age, suffer from dental issues, or have arthritis in essential joints that make movement painful.
+They could gain weight as they age, suffer from dental issues, or have arthritis in essential joints that makes movement painful.

 3. Muscle Tone

 Check out your cat’s physical build to get a clue about their age.
 Young cats that have developed beyond 6 months old will have lithe bodies.
-They are active and will have more muscle tone on their bodies.
+They are active and will have more muscle tone in their bodies.

 Once a cat ages to about 8 years old, they begin to get much slower and less active.
-They might have saggier skin or be bony on their back end and around their shoulder blades, since less muscle offers less padding.
+They might have saggier skin or be bony on their back end and around their shoulder blades since less muscle offers less padding.

 It is also useful to keep in mind that cats that have lived outdoors typically age twice as fast as cats that live inside.
 The aging rate typically kicks in with full force at about 3 years old.